 We have included further information about the injection below to help you make an informed choice about your contraception.
-After reading it, if you think the injection is the right contraception choice for you pop along to one of our clinics and have a chat with one of our specialised nurses or doctors - no appointment is needed.
+After reading it, if you think the injection is the right contraception choice for you, book an appointment at one of our clinics or come along to a Walk-in and wait clinic.*

 About the injection

 - If used correctly, the contraceptive injection is more than 99% effective.
 This means that less than one woman in 100 who use the injection will become pregnant in a year